 What does is mean to have a drug problem?

-Retirement, the death of a spouse or good friend, leaving your home, losing your job, and being diagnosed with a disease all can trigger emotions that might lead to problems with drug use.
+Transitioning from military service, retirement, the death of a spouse or good friend, leaving your home, losing your job, and being diagnosed with a disease all can trigger emotions that might lead to problems with drug use.
 However, in the long term, taking drugs or misusing medications causes more problems than it solves.

 What are the signs of drug problems?

 Most drug problems start with casual use or with taking medication for a medical problem.
 People who develop problems with drugs often begin as recreational users, but then need increasingly higher and more frequent doses to feel the effects.
 After a while, they may take drugs just to function, and before long, they can’t get through the day without the drug.